-One is modern, fast-paced and commercial, the other is like a European capital nestled in the heart of Southeast Asia: discover the kind of travel experiences you could have in Vietnam’s two largest cities, Ho Chi Minh and Hanoi.
+One is modern, fast-paced and commercial, the other is like a European capital nestled in the heart of Southeast Asia: discover the kind of travel experiences you could have in Vietnam’s two largest cities and how they might appeal to you – Hanoi or Ho Chi Minh?
+We recommend both.

 Most tourists to Vietnam will be urged to visit the 5 H’s: Hanoi, Halong Bay, Hoi An, Hue and Ho Chi Minh.
 By name, you’d be forgiven for getting them muddled – but each, in fact, offers a unique travel experience that illuminates a different side of the country’s culture, history and scenery.

 Hanoi and Ho Chi Minh (known locally as Saigon), the two largest cities, bookend the long thin country: Hanoi, the capital, is located in the North, and Ho Chi Minh way down south.
 While there are certainly some similarities between the two – both offer remarkable food, interesting architecture and history – they are rather different in other respects.

 The former is somewhat more traditional; the French colonial influence is palpable and the atmosphere feels comparably calm.
 It’s a city of lakes, parks, and wide boulevards with elegant but faded architecture.
 Cafes and restaurants spill out onto street corners, with the local Bia Hanoi flowing in abundance.
 Saigon, by contrast, is modern with a bustling, cosmopolitan atmosphere.
 It’s full of amazing contrasts: elegant new hotels, exclusive restaurants and bars sit side-by side with roadside noodle stalls and street children.
 It’s bustling, booming, crowded and noisy – but with pockets of calm and grand colonial era buildings.